GOP’s DeSantis visits Whitmer’s Michigan, the ‘anti-Florida’

 “I do remember during COVID people fleeing those lockdowns in Michigan,” DeSantis said.
 “People were treated very, very poorly and parents were upset with the schools and everything else, and they would tell me this.”

-State Rep. Bill G. Schuette, a Midland-area Republican, introduced DeSantis at the event and described Michigan as the “anti-Florida.”
+State Rep. Bill G. Schuette, a Midland-area Republican, described Michigan as the “anti-Florida” as he introduced DeSantis.

 Since Florida’s legislative session began in early March, DeSantis has worked to expand the state’s so-called Don’t Say Gay law, ban diversity and equity programs at public universities and eliminate concealed carry restrictions.
 The state has also begun passing a six-week abortion ban backed by DeSantis.